 Jay in New Jersey, a “loyal reader for at least 10 years,” writes:

 This is the first tagline that’s inspired me to write to you.
 I’m not a violent person, but if someone broke into my home, and I was in a situation to defend myself, I’d be all for that.
 What criminal doesn’t beg for forgiveness once they’ve been beaten?
 This piece of scum bit on the wrong person and got what he deserved.
 If the attacked had a gun and shot the attacker, this wouldn’t be news…what’s the difference?

 The difference is what “self defense” means, despite what the first reader seems to think.
 It means repelling the attack with the means necessary — yes, up to and including shooting someone to death, as Jay notes.

-That does NOT mean you can chase a fleeing burglar out your front door, catch up to him, and beat him to death with a golf club, does it?
-That’s murder: when someone is fleeing, you can’t very well claim you had imminent fear for your personal safety.
+That does not mean you can chase a fleeing burglar out your front door, catch up to him, and beat him to death with a golf club, does it?
+That’s murder: when someone is fleeing, you can’t very well claim you were in imminent fear over your personal safety.

 Pretty obviously, the police and prosecutors in the case at hand didn’t think Falle was “justified” in his homicide: they prosecuted him.
 It went all the way to the jury, as the story notes.

 Long-time readers remember I was, in fact, a sheriff’s deputy in California, so I not only have some training on the subject, but as a guy who has carried a gun I’ve given the matter of self-defense more thought than the average person.
 I have indeed thought about what I would do if someone broke into my house and I believed they were there to cause me or my family harm: I wouldn’t hesitate to defend myself and my family, up to and including shooting the intruder dead.